Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/about.md

 ---
 title: About Me
+subtitle: >-
-subtitle: 'This is all of me , giving you updates as i continue my journey as a '
+  This is all of me , giving you updates as i continue my journey as a web-developer
 img_path: images/about.jpg
 template: page
 ---